INTRODUCTION

 - Start Small And Progress Gradually: Even a 10-minute walk is beneficial.
 Gradually increase the intensity and duration over time.

-By incorporating movement into daily life, staying active becomes easier and more enjoyable.
+By incorporating physical activity into daily life, staying active and boosting your heart health becomes easier and more enjoyable.

 SIMPLE WAYS TO MOVE MORE

 If a structured workout routine feels overwhelming, focus on small, daily changes to increase physical activity.
 Take the stairs instead of the lift, walk or cycle instead of driving short distances or do household chores energetically.
-Stand up and stretch during long sitting periods, and consider using a standing desk if you work at a computer.
+Stand up and stretch during long sitting periods and consider using a standing desk if you work at a computer.
 Even gardening, playing with pets or dancing to your favourite music contributes to an active lifestyle.
-The key is consistency—every movement counts towards better heart health.
+The key is consistency, and every movement counts towards improved heart health.

 CONCLUSION

 Physical activity is one of the most powerful tools for maintaining a healthy heart, so boost your heart health with physical activity.
-It improves blood circulation, lowers blood pressure, manages weight and reduces stress—all essential factors in preventing heart disease.
+It improves blood circulation, lowers blood pressure, manages weight and reduces stress, all essential factors in preventing heart disease.
 The best part?
 You don’t need an intense workout routine to see benefits.
-Even small, consistent changes in daily movement can have a significant impact.
+Even small and consistent changes in daily movement can have a significant impact.
 Whether it’s a brisk walk, a bike ride or a yoga session, finding enjoyable ways to stay active makes all the difference.
-Prioritise movement today, and your heart will thank you for years to come.
+Prioritise movement today and your heart will thank you for years to come.